eitancj/python_in_docker/README.md

 4. test app\
 *http://localhost:8501* from your web browser

-5. stop (and remove) container when your done
+5. gracefully stop (and remove) container when your done
 ```
 docker container stop streamlit_ctr
 ```

 6. remove the created image
 ```
-docker rmi streamlit:V1
+docker rmi streamlit_app:V1
 ```

 7. clean up local copy (unless you want to keep it)